Setup

 We recommend installing Shopify's Hydrogen Redirect Theme, and following their setup instructions.

-After completing steps 1 and 2 your .env should look as follows:
+After completing steps 1-4 your .env should look as follows:

 SHOPIFY_APP_URL="your-store.myshopify.com"